arulprakashs100/divine-tamilnadu-cultural-heritage-portal/README.md

 ---

-# 📤 Community Contribution
+## 📤 Community Contribution

-If users cannot find information about a particular deity or temple, they can submit:
+Users can contribute information if a particular god or temple is unavailable.

+Users can submit:

 - God Name
 - Temple Name
-- Image Upload
+- Image
-- History
 - Description
 - Temple Location
 - Reference Source

-The administrator reviews and verifies all submissions before publishing them.
+The administrator reviews every submission before publishing it on the website.

 ---

-# 🛠 Tech Stack
+## 🛠 Tech Stack

-## Frontend
+### Frontend

 - HTML5
 - CSS3